 I’m an artist who believes in the power of slowing down and noticing.
 These actions help to reveal all sorts of quiet truths.
-We can learn by looking, by thinking, by listening much about the complicated and sometimes contradictory relationship between people, their culture and the land they live on.
+When we observe, listen and contemplate, we can learn much about the complicated and sometimes contradictory relationship between people, their culture, and the land they live on.

 Over the years I have explored how women and girls experience public space, have asked people from the Finger Lakes to literally get on a soapbox to talk to their neighbors, and have worked with residents of Belgrade to create a new guide to their city.
 I’ve organized cook-offs that feature foraged foods, created audio tours of people’s personal landmarks, and have asked people to use their cellphones to illustrate Lenz, a 200-year old book.